 One such pilot is taking place on Prosafe’s Safe Zephyrus, the world’s most advanced and versatile semi-submersible accommodation units capable of operating in the harshest environments and to the highest standards of safety.

 The vessel is equipped with a DP3 system, can accommodate 450 persons, and is currently supporting Aker BP (formerly Det norske oljeselskap ASA) in the Ivar Aasen Project field in the Norwegian sector of the North Sea.
 The field is 100 miles south west of Stavanger in harsh offshore conditions (especially in winter) where wave height is rarely below four meters.

 Captain Suffield continues: “The predictive software and DSM’s engineering expertise has been very helpful to us in determining the best heading and optimal loading required to maintain gangway connections.
 Whereas previously in marginal weather states, we have perhaps disconnected too early, now we have the necessary information to optimize connectivity while still adhering to the highest safety standards.”

 The result is that over just two months, gangway connectivity has increased by an extra two per cent compared to previously.
-Taking into account that the Safe Zephyrus houses 450 personnel - all on high day rates - as well as the separate rig and vessel hire costs, the increased connectivity is leading to substantial cost savings in the hundreds of thousands of dollars.
+Taking into account that the Safe Zephyrus houses 450 personnel - all on high day rates - as well as the separate rig and vessel hire costs, the increased connectivity is leading to substantial cost savings.

 The knowledge-based information generated from StormGeo and DSM is also very useful in helping plan longer-term support vessel operations.
 Captain Suffield again: “The information allows us to change heading when required and is particularly useful when simultaneous support and supply boat operations are taking place.
 The result is more efficient operations.”